jason-alouda/Haptic-perception-for-surface-geometry-texture-and-friction/README.md

 Research project started on June 25th 2019, under the mentorship of professor J Kenneth Salisbury.

-Authors of paper: Jason Ah Chuen, Akram Sbaih
+Authors of paper (in progress): Jason Ah Chuen, Akram Sbaih